mark-watson/kbnlp.hs/README.md

 Mark Watson's Haskell NLP Experiments

 Copyright 2014 by Mark Watson.
 All rights reserved.

-The software and data in this project can be used under the terms of the GPL version 3 license.
+License: AGPL version 3 license.
+(Note: I own the copyright of all of the code in this project; contact me if you need a commercial license.)

 This project also includes some experiments using Haskell for SPARQL clients.

 I am currently working on using, when possible, DBPedia URIs as identifiers for entities detected in text.
 As is much of this project, this is a work in progress.

-## Git pull requests welcome!

-While I have 30+ years of professional Lisp experience, I am still getting up to speed on using Haskell.
-So far this has been a 4 year (very much part time) process.

-I would very much appreciate git pull requests for:

-- Improving my Haskell code
-- Fixing bugs in the NLP code and suggested improvements

 ## Credits